jf-tech/omniparser/doc/gettingstarted.md

    <WIND_SPEED_KMH>            33</WIND_SPEED_KMH>
 </>
 ```
-So `wind` value needs to be derived from two columns in the input CSV data line.
-Let's look at them
+So `wind` value needs to derive from two columns in the input CSV data line.
+Let's look at them one
-one by one.
+by one.

 1) Wind Direction

     In the input, the wind direction is abbreviated (such as `"N"`, `"E"`, `"SW"`, etc).
 In the
-    desired output we want it read English.
+    desired output we want it to be English.
 So we need some mapping, for which again we resort to the
     all mighty custom function `javascript`:
     ```
         "wind_acronym_mapping": {